Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

 By the way, let us say for completeness that the output state $\vert 01 \rangle _{B}\vert 01 \rangle _{A} +\vert 11 \rangle _{B}\vert 11 \rangle _{A}$ will eventually be projected on $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$ by the projection due to the initial measurement of $\hat{B}_{l}$ postponed after the end of Alice's action, outside table (\ref{syal}) which is limited to this action.

 For $b =01$, there are in total three time-symmetrization instances.
 In each of them, the problem-setting selected by Bob, $b =01$, pairs with another problem-setting (it pairs with $b =11$ in the above instance).
-The superposition of all instances, also for all the possible problem-settings, gives back the unitary part of the original quantum algorithm to Alice \footnote{ In the quantum algorithm to Alice, the problem-setting is selected only after the unitary part of Alice's problem-solving action. }-- table (\ref{alice}).
-Of course, the superposition of all the pairs of basis vectors of register $B$ yields the superposition of all the basis vectors.
+The superposition of all instances of the time-symmetrized quantum algorithm (one is that of table \ref{disr}), also for all the possible problem-settings \footnote{ In the quantum algorithm to Alice, the problem-setting is selected only after the unitary part of Alice's problem-solving action. }, gives back the unitary part of the original quantum algorithm to Alice -- the top line of table (\ref{alice}).
+Of course, the superposition of all the pairs of basis vectors of register $B$ yields the superposition of all the basis vectors, namely the top-left state of table (\ref{alice}).

-In view of what will follow, let us note that a zigzag diagram of the kind of table (\ref{syal}) could represent also uneven ways of sharing between the initial and final measurements the selection of the information that specifies the two correlated measurement outcomes.